 Deleting shows off your Watchlist

-So you binge watched every episode of Gilmore Girls in a week and now you’re hanging your head in shame, or perhaps you just couldn’t wait to watch the next episode of Doctor Who when your best friend got home from work – but now everyone will you’re a Netflix cheat!
+So you binge watched every episode of Gilmore Girls in a week and now you’re hanging your head in shame, or perhaps you just couldn’t wait to watch the next episode of Dead To Me when your best friend got home from work – but now everyone will you’re a Netflix cheat!
 Worry not, there’s a way to clear items from your continue watching queue, whether its to clear the annoying credits left on a film or to hide your guilty-pleasure binges.
 (We’re not judging).

 Don’t forget you can download shows!